AMO Concepts and Object Model

 Tasks AMO is not intended for

 AMO cannot be used to query the data.
 To query Analysis Services data, including cubes and mining models, use ADOMD.NET from a user application.
-For more information, see Developing with ADOMD.NET.
+For more information, see ADOMD.NET.